 Infrastructure is always personal.

-In her particular way Bradley brings into material proximity seemingly disparate themes; consent, cybernetics, revenge, organizational theory, gossip, legal principles, industrial production methods, real estate, appropriation and celebrity crime.
+In her particular way Bradley brings into material proximity seemingly disparate themes; consent, cybernetics, revenge, organisational theory, gossip, legal principles, industrial production methods, real estate, appropriation and celebrity crime.

 For the artist this is a move towards engaging with what art does in its full complexity, rather than solely dealing with what art means.